If you like riding horses the Big Island has got you covered, saddle up!

 Waipiʻo Valley is hands-down the best place to go for a horseback ride on the Big Island.
 Not only because the valley itself is such a magical and historic place, or because that’s where you can find the only herd of wild horses in the state, but also because youʻll get a trip down into the valley (and up again) for free as part of your trip!

-There are two companies organizing horseback riding tours down into the valley:
+There is 1 company organizing horseback riding tours down into the valley:

 Waipiʻo Valley on Horseback